Monitor your child’s sleep schedule and routines. If your child often appears tired during the day or has a hard time settling into sleep at night,

 Encourage physical activity after school.
-Kids and teens who don’t get enough
+Kids who don’t get enough

 can take a while, but it’s important in creating a healthy sleep cycle.

 Reduce stimulating activities before bedtime.
 This is especially true of screen time, which should be limited at night.
 Set limits on how late your child is allowed to text or use a computer.
 Encourage calming activities like reading and listening to music, and try to keep the house quiet as bedtime approaches.